 However, creating a roadmap in office software is time-consuming and feels like a chore.
 Second, documents are not easy to work collaboratively with other stakeholders.
 And third, keeping the constantly evolving roadmap updated is a big task.

 Still, you’ll find a lot of Office templates for creating both board and timeline-based product roadmaps online.
 Here are some of the best ones:

-- Microsoft Office roadmap templates: MS Office comes with some really nice looking roadmap templates for Excel, Powerpoint, and Word.
-The Agile Roadmap template looks like an easy to use board-based template.
+- Microsoft Office roadmap templates: MS Office comes with some really nice-looking roadmap templates for Powerpoint, Excel, and Word.
+Here’s an easy-to-use Agile Roadmap template for agile teams.

 - Google Sheets roadmap templates: Google Sheets is a powerful spreadsheet tool that rivals MS Excel.
 Here’s a timeline template for Google Sheets.

 - Design templates: Design templates are great for sharing a graphical overview of your roadmap.
 You can also use online graphic-design tools like Venngage and Visme to create graphical roadmaps.